 A Wisconsin deed of trust is a legal agreement that secures a property owner’s obligation to a lender by transferring their title to a trustee until their debt is settled.
 This deed provides security for a loan transaction conveyed in a promissory note and states that the title will be returned to the owner upon the loan’s repayment.
-If the borrower defaults on their obligation, the trustee has the right to convey their property in a non-judicial foreclosure; that is, a more efficient sale of the property that occurs out of court.
+If the borrower defaults on their obligation, the trustee has the right to foreclose the property to recover the borrower’s remaining balance.

 - Formatting: § 59.43(2m), § 59.43(5), § 59.43(7), § 706.02, § 706.05

 - Signing Requirements (§ 706.06): Notary Public

 - Where to Record (§ 706.05): County Register of Deeds (County Map)

 - Recording Fees (§ 59.43(2)(ag)(1)): $30 (no page limit)

 - Real Estate Transfer Return (eRETR): When filing a deed, the grantor (or “borrower” in a deed of trust) must provide the Register of Deeds a printed copy of the eRETR receipt (issued after completing the online application).